AMReX-Astro/Castro/Docs/source/FlowChart.rst

    the state after burning, :math:`\Ub^\star` (``Sborder``).
 For the CTU method, we predict to the half-time (:math:`n+1/2`) to get a second-order accurate method.
 Note: ``Sborder`` does not know of any sources except for reactions.

+   The method done here differs depending on whether we are doing hydro or MHD.

+   A. hydrodynamics

       The advection step is complicated, and more detail is given in Section :ref:`Sec:Advection Step`.
 Here is the summarized version:

-   A. Compute primitive variables.
+      i.
+Compute primitive variables.

-   B. Convert the source terms to those acting on primitive variables
+      ii.
+Convert the source terms to those acting on primitive variables

-   C. Predict primitive variables to time-centered edges.
+      iii.
+Predict primitive variables to time-centered edges.

-   D. Solve the Riemann problem.
+      iv.
+Solve the Riemann problem.

-   E. Compute fluxes and update.
+      v.
+Compute fluxes and advective term.

+   B. MHD

+      The MHD update is described in :ref:`ch:mhd`.

-      To start the hydrodynamics, we need to know the hydrodynamics source terms at time-level :math:`n`, since this enters into the prediction to the interface states.
+   To start the hydrodynamics/MHD source construction, we need to know the hydrodynamics source terms at time-level :math:`n`, since this enters into the prediction to the interface states.
 This is essentially the same vector that was computed in the previous step, with a few modifications.
-The most important is that if we set
-      ``castro.source_term_predictor``, then we extrapolate the
-      source terms from :math:`n` to :math:`n+1/2`, using the change from the previous step.
+The most important is that if we set ``castro.source_term_predictor``, then we extrapolate the source terms from :math:`n` to :math:`n+1/2`, using the change from the previous step.

    Note: we neglect the reaction source terms, since those are already accounted for in the state directly, due to the Strang-splitting nature of this method.

    The update computed here is then immediately applied to ``S_new``.

 #. *Clean State* [``clean_state()``]